 - Frank Heart (team leader)

-- Robert Kahn (communications theorist and the person who did much of the communication
+- Robert Kahn (communications theorist and the person who did much of the communication with the external world)

 - Severo Ornstein and Ben Barker (hardware development)

 - Will Crowther, Bernie Cosell and I (software development).

 Others from BBN contributed or got added full-time to the project later in the year.

 In retrospect, our approach to bidding on the RFP was pretty smart.
 We had decided to submit a fairly detailed design, including initial hardware designs, a software architecture and fairly detailed initial timing analysis, principles of system operation, and so forth as part of our bid.
 This level of detail helped us (I suspect) win the procurement.
 It also left us in a fairly advanced starting position at the beginning of the actual contract.
 This helped us finish in the specified one year, removed a lot of uncertainty from the beginning of the implementation period (we were sure we could do the design and development on time), and enabled us to begin the actual development period with what was in effect a second design cycle.
 Often, people talk about developing good designs before starting implementation on complex or difficult implementation projects.
 It was the inclination of our team to actually do so.